jon-hall/node-intro/3-chat/README.md

         pipe(gulp.dest('./dist'));
 });

-// You can specify an array of tasks for a gulp task to run
+// You can specify an array of task names for a gulp.task to run
 // In this case, 'build' runs our other three tasks gulp.task('build', ['scripts', 'styles', 'views']);